 SNHU has also been ranked several times in U.S. News & World Report 2018’s Best Colleges lists, in categories including Regional Universities North, Best Colleges for Veterans, Best Value Schools, and even a #1 spot for Most Innovative Schools.

-Number of Credits You Can Transfer: 15 – 18
+Number of Credits You Can Transfer: up to 75%

 Their Transfer Policy

-Excelsior offers a range of master’s degrees and graduate certificates in six major areas of interest—meaning there’s potentially one that aligns with your academic and career goals.
+University of the Rockies offers a range of master’s degrees and graduate certificates in many major areas of interest—meaning there’s potentially one that aligns with your academic and career goals.
 Those include: